amperity/amperity-docs/shared/destination_settings.rst

 .. setting-mailchimp-data-center-start

-TEMP: "The data center to used to talk to the Mailchimp API"
+The data center ID.
+This is appended to the API key after the hyphen.

 .. setting-mailchimp-data-center-end